IBSim/VirtualLab/docs/source/examples.rst

 Remember to change the filename before executing the command if you are using a customised file.

 Due to *Parameters_Var* being set to :code:`None`, a single mesh and simulation will be run using the information from *Parameters_Master*.
+The mesh generated for this simulation is 'Notch1', specified by *Mesh.Name*, while the name for the simulation is 'Single', given by *Sim.Name*.

-When launching **VirtualLab**, firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and the mesh is saved.
+When launching **VirtualLab**, firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and location the mesh is saved.

+With *Mode='Interactive'* in the setup section of :file:`Run.py`, this will be followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window.
+All information relating to the simulation will be saved to the simulation directory :file:`Output/Tensile/Example/Training/Single`.

 Running this simulation will create the following outputs:

  * :file:`Output/Tensile/Example/Meshes/Notch1.med`
+ * :file:`Output/Tensile/Example/Meshes/Notch1.py`
+ * :file:`Output/Tensile/Example/Training/Single/Parameters.py`
+ * :file:`Output/Tensile/Example/Training/Single/Aster/Export`
+ * :file:`Output/Tensile/Example/Training/Single/Aster/AsterLog`
+ * :file:`Output/Tensile/Example/Training/Single/Aster/Force.rmed`
- * etc.
+ * :file:`Output/Tensile/Example/Training/Single/Aster/Displacement.rmed`

-Having *Mesh.Name = 'Notch1'*, the mesh created will be saved to :file:`Output/Tensile/Example/Meshes/Notch1.med`, with the attributes of *Mesh* saved to :file:`Notch1.py` in the same directory.
+The first two output files relate to the mesh generated.
+The :file:`.med` file contains the mesh data, while the attributes of *Mesh* are saved to the :file`.py` file.

-With *Mode='Interactive'* in the setup section of ``Run.py``, this output will be followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window.
-With *Sim.Name = 'Single'*, in *Parameters_Master*, all information relating to the simulation will be saved to the simulation directory :file:`Output/Tensile/Example/Training/Single`.

-The **Code_Aster** output messages are also written to :file:`Aster/AsterLog` in the simulation directory for posterity.
-Alongside this you will find the :file:`Export` file which is used by **Code_Aster** when launching and contains information such as number of processors and memory allowance.
+The remaining outputs are all saved to the simulation directory. :file:`Parameters.py` contains the attributes of *Sim* which has been used for the simulation.
+The :file:`Export` file is used by **Code_Aster** when launching and contains information such as number of processors and memory allowance, while :file:`AsterLog` is a log file containing the **Code_Aster** output messages shown in the xterm window.

-In this directory you will also find the results files :file:`Force.rmed` and :file:`Displacement.rmed` produced by **Code_Aster** for the constant force and constant displacement simulations, respectively.
+Since *Sim.Load* contain the ``keys`` 'Force' and 'Displacement' a **Code_Aster** results files for each will be output to :file:`Force.rmed` and :file:`Displacement.rmed` respectively.

 .. note:: The file extension :file:`.rmed` is short for 'results-MED' and is used for all **Code_Aster** results files.